VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_AI_GUIDE.md

 ```
 👤 YOU: What's the weather?

-🤖 JARVIS: Checking weather for you, Sir...
+🤖 VATSAL: Checking weather for you, Sir...
            [Shows weather]

            Would you also like the forecast for this week?